ChainGPT-org/CGPT_Token/readme.md

 # CGPT Token Overview
 ChainGPT is backed by the $CGPT utility token, which is required to access various AI tools and products powered by ChainGPT.
 It's playing a significant role in the ecosystem of ChainGPT.

+### Truffle
+Truffle can be used to deploy the token contract.
+Set the correct vars in .env and run `truffle deploy --network testnet`.

 ### Security Audit Report
 - Certik: https://www.certik.com/projects/chaingpt